hashicorp/learn-inspec/README.md

 # Usage

-Executing this requires two containers.
+Executing this code requires two containers.
 The first container is not required but is provided to minimize workstation requirements.

 ## Launching the inspec-target container